elvyrra/h-widgets/README.md

 NOTE : The first space between '{' and 'widget' must not be set in your code, and is written in this page to not be parsed by Hawk view engine
 NOTE : At least one of the parameters `userId`, `avatar` or `name` must be set

+# Changeset
+## v1.2.2
+* Manage the preview with jquery and not EMV, to be inserted in a form managed with EMV